zhe-la/zhban/README.md

 **key** (optional) - a header containing a key that will be verified before proxying the connection if the key does not fit, page *nginx 410 Gone* will be given to the client

+then zhban sends an HTTP request to the destination host, receives a response, and sends it back to the client

 ## Build

 installing dependencies